SeisoLLC/.github/CONTRIBUTING.md

 Some PRs may change functionality which isn't tested during that PR's tests, like a CI specific change that is only run on commits to `main`.
 These should be tested manually in as close to the CI environment as possible (Consider running it in the same docker image that CI uses, render any generated code, etc.).
 Changes which do not exhibit this behavior may optionally be tested locally by the reviewer, but it is not required.
-The PR author should indicate explicitly if they expect the reviewer to perform local testing.
+The PR author should indicate explicitly if they expect the reviewer to perform local testing by including a testing section with details included in their
+PR.

 By default, the author of a PR should be the one to merge it (either by enabling auto-merge, or manually).
 After completing your review, make sure to approve the GitHub PR, as well as any related Wrike approval workflows or tasks, but **refrain from merging the commit** unless the PR author